datalad-handbook/book/docs/basics/101-130-yodaproject.rst

       $ datalad rerun --since ready4analysis

    Hooray, your analysis was reproduced!
-Note however that none of the DataLad commands would have been necessary to reproduce the analysis -- simply executing the Python script would have installed and retrieved the inputs thanks to the DataLad functions used in the script, as long as DataLad is installed on the system.
+You happily note that rerunning your analysis was incredibly easy -- it would not even be necessary to have any knowledge about the analysis at all to reproduce it!
+   With this, you realize again how letting DataLad take care of linking input, output, and code can make your life and others' lives so much easier.

 .. rubric:: Footnotes